robinagandhi/swa/slides/lecture-1/include/systems-security-engineering.md

 Make no mistake, security engineering is hard but, necessary.
 Particularly, when you have a well-resourced and capable adversary.

 ---
+class: center, middle
 # Agenda

-1. Need for Security Engineering
+### Need for Security Engineering

-1. Terminology
+### Terminology

-1. Security Engineering Perspective
+### Security Engineering Perspective

-1. Security Engineering Framework
+### Security Engineering Framework

 ???
-Executive buy-in is necessary to institutionalize engineering processes.
+Here is are the primary topics for our discussion.
+First, executive buy-in is necessary to institutionalize engineering processes.
 As a result, any attempts to gather evidence for assurance must be rationalized.
 So in the first part of the discussion, I will motivate the need for security engineering, because it represents a cost to be borne by system stakeholders.
-Next, I will introduce terminology that helps us develop a shared understanding of an engineering-driven perspective.
+Next, I will introduce terminology that helps us develop a shared understanding of an engineering-driven perspective which leads to a framework to organize our activities during the system lifecycle.
 Finally, I will discuss how our course topics fit within a security engineering framework.

 Let's start by establishing a business case for security engineering.